skatejs/skatejs/README.md

 Skate doesn't require you provide any external dependencies, but recommends you provide some web component polyfills depending on what browsers you require support for. **Skate requires both Custom Elements and Shadow DOM v1.**

-To get up and running quickly with our recommended configuration, we've created a single package called [`skatejs-web-components`](https://github.com/skatejs/web-components) where all you have to do is *load it before Skate*.
+To get up and running quickly with our recommended configuration, we've created a single package called [`skatejs-web-components`](https://github.com/skatejs/web-components) where all you have to do is *load it before your definitions*.

 ```sh
 npm install skatejs skatejs-web-components